axsh/wakame-vdc/vmapp/windows-image-build/README.md

 After the Windows installer and FinalStepsForInstall.cmd have finished running, it is necessary to log in to the VM (using "a:run-sysprep" as the Administrator password) and run this script to finish making the seed image.
-The script is copied to the floppy image, so it is invoked by typing a:run-sysprep into a console window.
+This script is copied to the floppy image, so it is can be invoked by typing a:run-sysprep into a console window.
 It does a little setup and then runs the sysprep command with the correct parameters.
 Note that the build-w-answerfile-floppy.sh sometimes modifies this batch file on-the-fly so that it installs zabbix before